The Overarching Vision

 Havant Town Centre Partnership Board

-The Council recognises that physical regeneration of this scale will take years to come to fruition and that we need to be proactive in supporting our town centre now.
+The Council appreciates that large scale physical regeneration takes years to come to fruition and that we need to be proactive in supporting our town centre now.
 Havant Town Centre was one of 68 areas selected to receive support from the High Streets Task Force in February 2022.
-The initial visit took place in March 2023, with the task force undertaking a diagnostic assessment of the town centre, looking at the challenges and opportunities and making some suggestions to help the Council move forward to unlock its potential and improve the retail and leisure offer in the town.
+An initial visit took place in March 2023, with the task force undertaking a diagnostic assessment of the town centre, looking at the challenges and opportunities and making some suggestions to help the Council move forward to unlock its potential and improve the retail and leisure offer in the town.

-A key finding was that Havant Town Centre lacks an organisation or group to be the voice of, and take responsibility for, the town centre and that this was a barrier to its future success.
-As a result, the Council has made the decision to establish a ‘Havant Town Centre Partnership Board’ (HTCPB), as a strategic priority.
+The initial report suggested Havant Town Centre would benefit from an organisation or group to work collaboratively for the benefit of the town centre.
+As a result, the Council has made the establishment of a new ‘Havant Town Centre Partnership Board’ (HTCPB) a strategic priority.